Hasenn/doke-gdext/README.md

 #### Right hand side

-The right hand side of a value can be:
+The right hand side of a rule can be:

 - A type of resource if it is an identifier in a string (no funny characters) : `StatModifier`
 - A string literal, or a formatted string : `l"Literally a string"` `f"you can {format}, yay !"`.
 Formatted string draw first from the left hand side basic values, then from the frontmatter.